wangtianxiao25/the-Odd-Even-Sort-algorithm-using-OpenMP/README.md

 - `omp_OEsort_parallel_for.cpp`: A parallel implementation using `#pragma omp parallel for` to parallelize the inner loop directly for each phase, creating/reusing a thread pool for each phase to execute the iteration distribution.

+- **`mpi_OEsort.cpp`**: A distributed-memory parallel implementation using MPI.
+The array is divided among processes using `MPI_Scatterv`, each process performs local odd-even exchanges, and boundary elements are exchanged between neighboring processes using `MPI_Sendrecv`.
+Finally, results are gathered with `MPI_Gatherv`.
+The program measures execution time with `MPI_Wtime()` and prints data size, process count, and timing.

 **Code Features**

 - Simple helper functions `swap` and `arrayinit` are used.